bicbioeng/DeepSeqDock/README.md

 While the Docker version of the code is the easiest implementation, this version may not utilize GPU resources, which are particularly valuable for the autoencoder optimization step.
 The framework has also been made available on GitHub with a standard conda environment .yml file, which can be used to create a conda environment with the packages necessary to run the DeepSeqDock framework.

 For this approach, first make sure that a conda package manager is [installed](https://docs.conda.io/en/latest/miniconda.html) and the DeepSeqDock GitHub repository has been [cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [forked](https://docs.github.com/en/get-started/quickstart/fork-a-repo) locally if you would like to make changes.
-This approach has only been tested in Linux environments, and may require changes to be functional in Mac or Windows OS.
+This approach has only been tested in Ubuntu environments, and may require changes to be functional in Mac or Windows OS.

 To install the DeepSeqDock conda environment from the [terminal](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file):